pridevel/slate/source/index.html.md

 The routes are loacted in the **config/routes.rb**.
 When you go the routes file loacated at the above position you can find the commented code in it.
-That code is nothing but the examples of routes provided by rails to you, so that you can create your own routes.
+That code is nothing but the examples of routes provided by rails to you, so that you can understand how to create your own routes.

 The special keyword used to create routes for our application is **resources**.
 Instead of declaring separate routes for your index, show, new, edit, create, update and destroy actions,we can do it in a single line by using resources keyword.